crate/cloud-reference/docs/overview.rst

 interacting with `CrateDB Cloud`_.
 This overview gives you all the basic information for using the CrateDB Cloud Console.
 Refer to individual items in the current section of the documentation for more information on how to perform specific operations.
-To understand more of the Console terminology used here, refer to the documentation page on `concepts`_.
-You can also refer to our `glossary`_ for more information on specific terminology.
+You can also refer to our `glossary`_ for more information on CrateDB Cloud-related terminology.

 .. rubric:: Table of contents